mad-lab-fau/mad-gui/docs/customization.rst

    This code snippet is to be inserted into your `CustomAlgorithm` as explained in 3.

-A plugin like this can be used to create labels which span a region between to samples given by your algorithm.
+A plugin like this can be used to create annotations which span a region between to samples given by your algorithm.
-After returning from `process_data`, the GUI will plot the labels automatically for you, as shown in `this GIF <_static/gifs/algorithm_feature.gif>`_.
+After returning from `process_data`, the GUI will plot the annotations automatically for you, as shown in `this GIF <_static/gifs/algorithm_label.gif>`_.

-In the code snippet below, line 6 `sensor_plot.annotations["Activity"]` basically is a `pd.DataFrame`.
+In the code snippet below, line 6 `sensor_plot.annotations["Exemplary Label"]` basically is a `pd.DataFrame`.
 However, you can see an additional `.data` in the code.
 This is due to internal data handling in the GUI.
 You do not need to care about that, just make sure that the method `self.create_annotations(...)` returns a pd.DataFrame with the columns `start` and `end`.